Sept. 1, 2016

 The first play is “Little Women” which follows the adventures of sisters Jo, Meg, Beth and Amy March.
 Jo is trying to sell her stories for publication, but the publishers are not interested.

 Her friend, Professor Bhaer, tells her that she has to do better and write more from herself.
 Begrudgingly taking this advice, Jo weaves the story of herself and her sisters and their experience growing up in Civil War America.
-The performances will begin Oct.
-13 until Oct.
-15 (during the university’s Homecoming) at 7 p.m. and a showing on Oct.
+The performances are Oct.
+13 at 7 p.m., Oct.
+14 at 8 p.m., Oct.
+15 (during the university’s Homecoming) at 7 p.m. and Oct.
 16 at 2:30 p.m.

 “’Pickle-Chiffon Pie” is a great play for the whole family to enjoy,” Starr Garrett, director of the theater and assistant professor of theater.